olcf/SingularityTools/Titan/Example/README.md

 Building the container does not require any Titan specific steps.
 The only care that must be taken is ensuring the container is large enough to handle the `CUDA Toolkit` installation.
 For our example application 8 gigabytes is sufficient.

 ## Transfering the container
-Once the container has been built on a local resource it can be transfered to the OLCF using standard data transfer utilities.
-Currently Globus Online is the recomended way to facilitate this transfer.
+Once the container has been built on a local resource it can be transferred to the OLCF using standard data transfer utilities.
+Currently Globus Online is the recommended way to facilitate this transfer.

 ## Running the container
 ```